-We offer lots of classes at medical office buildings near you.
+We offer lots of classes in an online format or OnDemand for times that work best for you.
 Some classes are as often as one time a month.
 Classes help you learn more about different topics so you can make healthy changes or manage your care.
 Some classes are offered online as well.
 To register for a class:

 - Ask a member of your health care team to schedule you

 - Call the appointment line at 800-777-7904

-- Schedule a class on kp.org
+- Schedule a class on kp.org/appointment

-Below are a list of the types of classes we have for you.
+Below is a list of the types of classes we have for you.

+PREVENTION

-PREVENTION Weight Control Pain Management
+Weight Control Pain Management